Performance

 Impact:

-- 1M total vectors, 1K per agent
+- 1M total vectors across all spaces, 1K per memory space

 - Without filterFields: Search 1M vectors = 200ms